 How Sonoma County residents can help wildlife survive the heat

-Wild birds and animals are familiar with the dog days as well, and seek shelter to survive it.
-“Wildlife does a good job of taking care of itself,” says Michelle Fowler, Education Outreach Manager for Sonoma County Wildlife Rescue, “unless we provide shelter that we don’t maintain.
-Then we just make things worse for the animals we’re trying to help.
+Wild birds and animals are familiar with the dog days as well and seek shelter to survive it.
+“Wildlife does a good job of taking care of itself,” said Michelle Fowler, Education Outreach Manager for Sonoma County Wildlife Rescue, “unless we provide shelter we don’t maintain.
+Then we just make things worse for the animals we’re trying to help.”

 Making sure our backyards are wildlife friendly in other ways promotes animal survival as well.
-“In our rural county,” says Michelle Halbur, Preserve Ecologist at Pepperwood Preserve, “our backyards are part of a larger landscape.
-As temperatures continue to rise, animals move to cooler coastal and higher-elevation regions.
+“In our rural county,” said Michelle Halbur, Preserve Ecologist at Pepperwood Preserve, “our backyards are part of a larger landscape.
+In the heat, animals move to cooler coastal and higher-elevation regions.
 Allowing them passage by protecting open space is a way to help them deal with extremes.”
 Often a homeowner who builds or buys a new house immediately fences the perimeter, which blocks movement.
-“Wildlife friendly designs could be used, or fencing put up only around smaller spaces, leaving room for wildlife to pass.”
+“Wildlife friendly designs could be used, or fencing put up only around smaller spaces, leaving room for wildlife to pass,” she said.

 With climate change and more days projected to climb above 90 degrees in coming years, wildlife will have to cope with additional heat-caused stresses.
 The same loss of habitat that limits animal movement in hot weather now also hurts them in terms of sheer living space and diversity.
 “We’ve seen huge declines in biodiversity,” notes author and citizen scientist Mary Ellen Hannibal.
 “Over the last forty years, we’ve lost 28 percent of the world’s vertebrates, 35 percent of butterflies and moths, and 1.5 billion birds.
 This is happening in our own backyards, not just Africa, not just Asia, but right here at home.”